Andy Dalton: 2013 season

 Dalton finished the regular season with 4,293 passing yards for 34 passing touchdowns, 20 interceptions, and an 88.8 passer rating.
 His passing yards and touchdowns were both career highs and Bengals single-season franchise records.
-In the Bengals' wildcard playoff game against the Chargers, Dalton threw his first NFL postseason touchdown pass.
+In the Bengals' Wild Card game against the Chargers, Dalton threw his first NFL postseason touchdown pass.
 However, he also threw two interceptions and lost a fumble, on three consecutive possessions in the second half, as the Bengals lost by a score of 27–10.
 After the game, Dalton was heavily criticized for his poor play and consistent failure to advance in the playoffs.
 In his eight 2013 primetime (SNF, MNF, TNF, playoffs), and/or AFC North intradivisional games, Dalton completed 192 of 349 passes (55.0 completion percentage) for 2,036 passing yards, 5.83 yards per attempt, 11 passing touchdowns, 16 interceptions, and a 63.6 passer rating.
 In his other nine games of 2013, Dalton completed 200 of 288 passes (69.4 completion percentage) for 2,594 passing yards, 9.01 yards per attempt, 23 passing touchdowns, seven interceptions, and a 114 passer rating.
-Such performances have raised doubt about whether Dalton is a "big-game" quarterback.
+Such performances raised doubt about whether Dalton was a "big-game" quarterback.

 2014 season

 On August 4, 2014, Dalton received a six-year extension that could be worth as much as $115 million, with team performance-based incentives.

 During the season-opening 23–16 victory over the Baltimore Ravens, Dalton threw the game-winning 77-yard touchdown pass to A. J. Green.
 It was Dalton's first win on the road against the Ravens.
 During a Week 3 33–7 victory over the Tennessee Titans, he caught an 18-yard touchdown pass from Mohamed Sanu.
-It was the first time a quarterback had caught a touchdown pass since former Chiefs quarterback Tyler Thigpen caught a 37-yard pass from wide receiver Mark Bradley in 2008.
+It was the first time a quarterback had caught a touchdown pass since quarterback Tyler Thigpen, then playing for the Kansas City Chiefs, caught a 37-yard pass from wide receiver Mark Bradley in 2008.
 Dalton was the first quarterback ever to catch a touchdown pass for the Bengals.

-Following the Bengals' first loss of the 2014 season against the New England Patroits, the Bengals were involved in a tie for the second time in the past seven seasons.
+Following the Bengals' first loss of the 2014 season against the New England Patriots, the Bengals were involved in a tie for the second time in the past seven seasons.
 With the score tied at 37 in overtime against the Carolina Panthers, Dalton completed five of seven passes for 49 yards, but kicker Mike Nugent pushed the field goal wide right.
 Dalton threw for a season-high 323 yards, along with two touchdowns and two interceptions.
 This was followed by a meager 126 yards in a shutout road loss to the Indianapolis Colts.
 In the second match-up against the Ravens in Game 7, Dalton led an 80-yard drive in the games' final four minutes and ran in a quarterback sneak from one yard out to give the Bengals a 27–24 victory, his second game-winning drive of the season, both against Baltimore.
 Following a win over the Jacksonville Jaguars, the Bengals reached the season midpoint at 5–2–1.